Proof (album)

 The album sold over 2 million copies worldwide on its opening day and topped the charts in 18 territories, including Australia, Germany, Japan, South Korea, the United Kingdom, and the United States.
-It has been certified gold in France, New Zealand, and Poland; double platinum in Japan; and 3× Million in South Korea.
+It has been certified gold in New Zealand, and Poland; platinum in France; double platinum in Japan; and 3× Million in South Korea.

 Background and release

 On December 5, 2021, in conjunction with an announcement that BTS would be devoting more attention to solo projects, Big Hit Music revealed that preparations for the release of an upcoming group album were underway.
 At the end of the band's final Permission to Dance on Stage concert at Allegiant Stadium on April 16, 2022, a video featuring excerpts of music videos from previous eras in the band's discography was played.
 The clip ended with the phrase "We are bulletproof" and the date "2022.06.10".
 The following day, Big Hit confirmed the release of an unnamed album on June 10, with further details to be provided in the near future.
 The album's title, Proof, was revealed through a video trailer that premiered on YouTube on May 4.
 The preorder period began later that same day through Weverse Shop.

 Per a subsequent notice posted on Weverse and shared via Twitter, the three-disc album comprises tracks spanning the past nine years of the band's discography, as well as three new songs.
 Two editions of the album, "Standard" and "Compact", were made available for purchase.
 The schedule for the album's rollout was published on May 5.
-The track listing for the album's first disc—it comprises 19 tracks—was revealed on May 9 (KST).
+The track listing for the album's first disc—it comprises 19 tracks—was released on May 9 (KST).
 The disc contains all of BTS' lead singles from "No More Dream" (2013) to "Butter" (2021), as well as the new single "Yet to Come (The Most Beautiful Moment)" which serves as the album's lead track.
 A remastered version of the band's 2013 song "Born Singer" is also included.
 Originally released for free by the band shortly after their debut, the song samples "Born Sinner" by American rapper J. Cole from his album of the same name.
 It has never before been included on any of the band's albums.
 "Yet to Come" and its accompanying music video were released alongside the album on June 10.